- NAME: Frances E.W. Harper

 Answer questions and see how you rank against other players.Play Now

-Frances Watkins was born on September 24, 1825, in Baltimore, Maryland.
+Frances E.W.
+Harper was born in 1825 in Baltimore, Maryland.
 She was able to attend school as the daughter of free black parents.
 Her first poem collection, Forest Leaves, was published around 1845.
 The delivery of her public speech, "Education and the Elevation of the Colored Race," resulted in a two-year lecture tour for the Anti-Slavery Society.
-She died in 1911.
+She died in Philadelphia, Pennsylvania, in 1911.

 © 2014 A+E Networks.
 All rights reserved.

 profile name: Frances E.W.
 Harper profile occupation: